LizzyonGit/court_love/README.md

 **User profile milestone**
 - see my order history so that I can check what lessons I have booked.
 - manage my self-rated level so that I can update it along my tennis lesson journey.
+- add a profile image so that I can personalise my profile page.

 ### Design
 #### Database